Brennall/HFH-SRD/Chapter05.md

 Divine 3, Arcane 4	Duration:	instantaneous

 Remove curse instantaneously removes all curses on an object or a creature.
 If cast on a cursed item, remove curse does not remove the curse from the item, but it enables the creature afflicted with any such cursed item to remove and get rid of it.
 Any curse cast by a character of equal or lower level than remove curse caster's level is ended automatically.
-Those curses bestowed by higher level casters might not be removed; there is a 5% chance the remove curse will fail for each level the cursing character’s level exceeds the level of the caster removing the curse.
+Those curses bestowed by higher level casters might not be removed; there is a 5% chance the remove curse will fail for each level the cursing character's level exceeds the level of the caster removing the curse.
 Certain special curses may not be countered by this spell at all, or may be countered only by a caster of a certain level or higher.

 The reverse of this spell, bestow curse, allows the caster to place a curse on a target creature or object.
 A saving throw versus Spells is allowed to resist.
 The caster must choose one of the following four effects: